tibs/what/readme.rst

 those which are upcoming, or near a particular date.
 I couldn't find anything that quite did what I wanted, so I wrote something for myself.
-As such, it doesn't attempt to be an all-singing, all-dancing solution - it just does those things I have needed it to do.
+As such, it doesn't attempt to be an all-singing, all-dancing solution - it just does those things I needed it to do.

-The way I use it is to keep a copy of ``what.py`` in my Dropbox folder, with the ``what.txt`` file that defines the events next to it.
-This gives me a crude way of having the event information available on multiple computers.
+The way I used it was to keep a copy of ``what.py`` in my Dropbox folder, with the ``what.txt`` file that defines the events next to it.
+This gave me a crude way of having the event information available on multiple computers.
 That is also why it is one monolithic script, instead of being nicely arranged as a proper package.